 Reach Upper Areas of Buildings

-Rats prefer to build nests in the upper parts of buildings such as the attic or rafters.
-A tree with branches close to a building provides the rat a route up to the top end of the building where it can squeeze through the slightest of openings to gain access.
+Rats prefer to build nests in the upper parts of buildings, such as the attic or rafters.
+A tree with branches close to a building provides the rat a route up to the top end of the building to squeeze through the slightest of openings to gain access.

 Climbing trees is also an instinctive act of survival.
-The higher they are the less chance of being caught out by predators.
+The higher they are, the less chance they have of being caught by predators.

 A tree is just one place that a rat will nest!